agsb/u2forth/README.md

 ## u2forth

-  A forth virtual machine in C language, more one.
+  A forth virtual machine, still in C language, more one.

   But this one is for use into avr microcontroler ATmega8, with RISC 32 8bit registers [1], Harvard model, 8 MHz internal clock, 4k 16bit words of FLASH, 1k 8bit bytes of SRAM and 512 8bit bytes for EEPROM.

-  This is a experience in progress, using avr-gcc -mmcu=atmega8 and to make a good  code for avr-asm
+  This is a experience in progress, using avr-gcc -mmcu=atmega8 and to make a code for avr-as

+  Just only core primitives are composed

   WARNING: This C code makes abusive use of goto LABEL:

   The code is simply a enum, a switch, and many gotos.

   this is a tribute to G. H. Ting, and his books, papers and perseverance.

+  SURE, this readme needs updates !

   __Not operational yet 11/2020__